twentyOne2x/attnmarkets-docs/pages/users/for-creators-devs-and-ctos.md

 You should make it explicit to your community:

-- what share of future earnings you are selling or using to repay a loan,
+* what share of future earnings you are selling or using to repay a loan
-- what you are using the cash for,
+* what you are using the cash for
-- and how this helps the project grow.
+* how this helps the project grow

-From their perspective, if done well:

-- tokens represent a project with:
+From their perspective, if done well, tokens represent a project with:

-  - real revenue,
+* real revenue
-  - a clear funding plan,
+* a clear funding plan
-  - and transparent commitments around earnings.
+* transparent commitments around earnings

-attn is the infrastructure that makes those commitments enforceable onchain.
+attn provides the infrastructure that makes those commitments enforceable onchain.